Syrian peace process: Geneva II, 2014

 The Geneva II Middle East peace conference was a United Nations-backed international (peace) conference, aimed at bringing Syrian government and opposition together to discuss a transitional government.
 Lakhdar Brahimi, UN special envoy to Syria, tried to pursue the conference in close cooperation with the U.S. and Russia.
 It started on 22 January 2014 and ended on 31 January; no agreement was reached.

 Astana Opposition conference (2015)

 In early April, Randa Kassis asked the Kazakh President to host talks in Astana.
-The President Nursultan Nazarbayev accepted the proposal.
+President Nursultan Nazarbayev accepted the proposal.
 This initiative has been criticized by some of Syrian Opposition members.

 On 25—27 May 2015, a number of Syrian Opposition groups convened in Astana, Kazakhstan The Syrian government chose not to attend.

 A second conference was held in Astana on 2–4 October 2015; the assembled Opposition groups adopted a declaration that called for the parliamentary election scheduled for 2016 to be held under the supervision of the international community; Nursultan Nazarbayev was asked to step in as a mediator in the Syrian conflict.

 The talks were mediated by Kazakh Deputy Foreign Minister Askar Mussinov and Director of the French Centre for Political and Foreign Affairs Fabien Baussart.
 Mme Gulshara Abdykalikova, the Secretary of State of Kazakhstan opened the talks in Astana.